-UNIT 1: SAFETY REGULATIONS AND PROCEDURES IN DRONE OPERATION

-Learning Outcome Theory Practical Duration

-(15 hrs) (15 hrs) (30 hrs)

-Describe safety regulations and guidelines 1.
-Introduction to digital sky platform - guidelines issued by the Directorate General of Civil Aviation (DGCA) for commercial use of drones or remotely operated aircraft 2.
-Partitioning of Airspace for flying drones - Red Zone (flying not permitted), Yellow Zone (controlled airspace), and Green Zone (automatic permission).
+Learning Outcome Theory (15 hrs) Practical (15 hrs) Duration (30 hrs) I. Describe safety regulations and guidelines Introduction to digital sky platform - guidelines issued by the Directorate General of Civil Aviation (DGCA) for commercial use of drones or remotely operated aircraft Partitioning of Airspace for flying drones - Red Zone (flying not permitted), Yellow Zone (controlled airspace), and Green Zone (automatic permission).
 Respecting no-fly zones, which typically include airports, government buildings, and crowded public areas.
-3. Rules and safety regulations for multirotor drone - Online registration of pilots, devices, service Group discussion guidelines issued by Directorate General of Civil Aviation (DGCA) for commercial use of drones or remotely operated aircraft.
+Rules and safety regulations for multirotor drone - Online registration of pilots, devices, service providers, and NPNT (no permission, no take-off) and do's and don'ts for safety Group discussion guidelines issued by Directorate General of Civil Aviation (DGCA) for commercial use of drones or remotely operated aircraft.
 Visit to nearby meteorological observatory to observe weather parameters (Temperature, wind speed and humidity) related to drone flight.
 Group discussion on safety regulations for multirotor drone operation.
-Simulate scenarios where the drone encounters issues and practice safe emergency landing 20 2.
-Describe the regulations and protocols for ensuring the security of multirotor drone and do's and don'ts for safety 1.
-Regulations and protocols for ensuring security during drone operation 2.
-Legal requirements for drone registration, pilot license, and certification 3.
-Safety equipment 4.
-Implementing remote identification technologies to identify drones in real-time, allowing authorities and the public to verify drone identity.
-5. Data privacy.
-1. Conduct a comprehensive security assessment of the entire drone system, identifying potential weaknesses and developing mitigation strategies.
+Simulate scenarios where the drone encounters issues and practice safe emergency landing procedures.
+20 2.
+Describe the regulations and protocols for ensuring the security of multirotor drone Regulations and protocols for ensuring security during drone operation Legal requirements for drone registration, pilot license, and certification Safety equipment Implementing remote identification technologies to identify drones in real-time, allowing authorities and 1.
+Conduct a comprehensive security assessment of the entire drone system, identifying potential weaknesses and developing mitigation strategies.
 2. Use geofencing tools to set up no-fly zones and demonstrate how the drone adheres to these restrictions.
-3. Implement a remote kill switch to showcase the ability to disable the drone in case of unauthorized use.
 10